nategarozzo/BestBaseWorstModel/README.md

 ## App

-The app takes in an ICE daily futures report and outputs both a table and visualization displaying the price settlement distribution for the contracts listed.
+The app takes in ICE daily futures reports and outputs both a table and visualization displaying the price settlement distribution for the contracts listed.
 To access the app, use [this link](https://nategarozzo.shinyapps.io/isone-lmp-forecast/), which takes you to an R Shiny application hosted on shinyapps.io.
 To make a forecast, upload PDFs of the daily ICE report for the contracts with codes "NEP" (ISONE peak) and "NOP" (ISONE off-peak).

 ![](images/clipboard-1849558623.png)